There’s Something About The Briar Patch

 Okay, now continuing on to the back of the store you will walk past Harry Potter sets and…okay I’ll admit, I was too distracted by the Harry Potter sets and my desire to buy editions different than the one I have to really notice what else was on these shelves.
 But as you can see there are certainly other books there.

 Past those are more children and middle grade books; this is certainly the bookstore to visit if you’ve started planting the seeds of readership and book loving in the mind of a little one.

-Circling back towards the front brings you past a small display of Maine authors (always a nice touch, especially when it’s not overcrowded by Stephen King titles.
-Not void of them, just not overcrowded by them).
+Circling back towards the front brings you past a small display of Maine authors (which of course includes Bangor-native Stephen King).
 On this particular visit, the new, 20th Anniversary Harry Potter editions were sitting pleasantly on a cart nearby and before my soul could force my hands to scoop them up my brain veered my body towards the counter.
 I had a short but friendly chat with the man behind the counter (mostly about those 20th Anniversary Harry Potter editions), and was on my way (see the books I purchased here).

 So whether you’ve finished your post-lunch beer at OBC (their Bangor location) and have a couple of hours to kill, or you’re finishing up a stroll along the Norumbega Parkway, or are spending the early morning at Bagel Central, there’s no reason not to make The Briar Patch your next stop.